Social

 Global quality governance

 The GQMC sets the global quality direction and strategy, identifies global quality challenges, and proposes solutions that leverage global expertise and resources.
-The Group has also established an auditing framework to continuously assess the effectiveness of systems and processes to deliver the highest quality of products, services and solutions to its customers.
+Bridgestone has also established an auditing framework to continuously assess the effectiveness of systems and processes to deliver the highest quality of products, services and solutions to its customers.

-Global CQO Organization
+Global CQO structure

-Group Global CQO Origanization
+Global CQO structure

 Quality assurance throughout the value chain